Slenyto

 The medicine can only be obtained with a prescription.
 For more information about using Slenyto, see the package leaflet or contact your doctor or pharmacist.

-Slenyto has been shown to be effective at improving sleeping time in children and adolescents with neurological conditions, including autism spectrum disorder and Smith-Magenis syndrome.
-In a main study of 125 patients, those given Slenyto over 13 weeks slept on average for 51 extra minutes of sleep a night compared with and 19 extra minutes for those given placebo (a dummy treatment).
-In addition, children who took Slenyto fell asleep around 38 minutes earlier than normal while those taking placebo fell asleep 13 minutes earlier.
+A main study involved 125 patients from 2 to 17 years of age, including 121 with ASD and 4 with Smith-Magenis syndrome.
+All patients had previously tried other measures, such as keeping to a regular sleeping routine, which did not work.
+During the 13 weeks of treatment, patients given Slenyto slept on average 51 additional minutes per night compared with 19 additional minutes for those given placebo (a dummy treatment).
+In addition, children who took Slenyto fell asleep around 38 minutes earlier than usual while those taking placebo fell asleep 13 minutes earlier.

-The most common side effects with Slenyto (which may affect up to 1 in 10 people) are sleepiness, tiredness, mood swings, headache, irritability, aggression and feeling hungover.
-For the full list of side effects and restrictions, see the package leaflet.
+The most common side effects with Slenyto (which may affect up to 1 in 10 people) include sleepiness, tiredness, mood swings, headache, irritability, aggression and feeling hungover.

-The European Medicines Agency decided that Slenyto’s benefits are greater than its risks and it can be authorised for use in the EU.
+The European Medicines Agency therefore decided that Slenyto’s benefits are greater than its risks and it can be authorised for use in the EU.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Slenyto have been included in the summary of product characteristics and the package leaflet.